microsoft/presidio/docs/samples/deployments/data-factory/index.md

 ### Deploy the ARM template

-Create the rest of the service by running the following script which uses the provided ARM template.
+Create the rest of the services by running the following script which uses the provided ARM template.

 ```bash
 RESOURCE_GROUP=[Name of resource group]